smilster/Choir.js/README.md

 ### Run Locally

-If you want to run Choir.js locally, you must host a simple server, e.g.,
+If you want to run Choir.js locally, you must launch a simple server, e.g.,

 `python -m RangeHTTPServer` or `python -m SimpleHTTPServer`

-in the root folder, since samples must be hosted on same server.
-Samples are dynamically linked through `baseUrl = document.location;` in `samples/Instrument.js`, which should work for most testing cases.
-Alternatively, hard code the baseUrl path and directly open `index.html` with your browser without launching a server.
+in the root folder, since the browser usually restrict access to externally linked samples.
+This is achieved through through `baseUrl = document.location` in `samples/Instrument.js`, which should work for most testing cases.
+Alternatively, hard code the `baseUrl` path and directly open `index.html` with your browser without the need to launch a server.